erimcg/YAGL/README.md

 ## Download

-Version 0.2.0 in iife format can be download [here](https://github.com/erimcg/YAGL/blob/master/dist/0-2-0/yagl.js).
+Version 0.2.0 of the library (a non-minified iife file) can be download [here](https://github.com/erimcg/YAGL/blob/master/dist/0-2-0/yagl.js).
 This version has not been tested on the current version of Babylon.js.

 ## License
 All files in this repository are released under the [MIT](https://opensource.org/licenses/MIT) license unless